joel-becker/joel-becker.github.io/content/personal/optimal-workout-split.md

 ---
 title: "Optimal workout split"
 date: 2023-10-29
-lastMod: 2024-01-18
+lastMod: 2024-01-19
 ---

-You've transcended the novitiate aches of weightlifting, enduring 4+ sessions weekly.
+You've gotten past novitiate weightlifting aches, enduring 4+ sessions weekly.
 How should you now split exercises across days?

 My answer is: use the **posterior-anterior split**.
 One day for the muscles used in a deadlift (back, hamstrings, glutes) plus biceps, one day for more-or-less everything else (chest, front- and side-delts, triceps, quads, hip flexors).